2i2c-org/team-roles-geekbot-sweep/README.md

 optional arguments:
-  -h, --help            show this help message and exit -n N_EVENTS, --n-events N_EVENTS
+  -h, --help            show this help message and exit -m TEAM_MEMBER, --team-member TEAM_MEMBER
+                        The name of the team member currently serving in the role.
+Will be pulled from team-roles.json if not provided.
+  -n N_EVENTS, --n-events N_EVENTS
                         The number of role events to create.
 Defaults to 12 for Meeting Facilitator and 26 for Support Steward (both 1 year's worth).
   -d DATE, --date DATE  A reference date to begin creating events from.
 Defaults to today.
 WARNING: EXPERIMENTAL FEATURE.
 ```

 ### `gcal_api_auth.py`